SinglePoint Launches Wholly Owned Brand 1606 Original Hemp

 Initial Research

-Initial research has shown CBD's ability to reduce cigarette consumption.
+Initial research has shown CBDs ability to reduce cigarette consumption.
 Researchers at University College London conducted a study of 24 smokers.
-Each were given an inhaler with CBD or a placebo.
-For one week, they were to use the inhaler when they had the urge to smoke.
-Those with the placebo had no difference in cigarettes smoked; those with the CBD inhaler significantly reduced the number of cigarettes smoked by 40%.
+Each were given an inhaler with CBD or placebo.
+For one week they were to use the inhaler when they had the urge to smoke.
+Those with placebo had no difference in cigarettes smoked, those with the CBD inhaler significantly reduced the number of cigarettes smoked by 40%.

 The Alternative Market

-The Alternative Market has continued to grow drastically, 35% from 2018 to 2019, while cigarettes stayed steady at 3.1%.
+The Alternative Market has continued to grow drastically, 35%, from 2019 to 2018 while cigarettes stayed steady at 3.1%.
 With the addition of hemp cigarettes and the recent vape scare, many assume the alternative market will continue growing as people look for a “healthier for you” alternative to cigarettes.

 The Future